Melvin A. Johnson

 Melvin Johnson, now retired and living in College Place, Washington, has been involved with Adventist music for over sixty years.
 An accomplished musician capable of playing the violin, Viola, and cello as well as the clarinet, bassoon, and trombone, Johnson began his musical journey dreaming of being a good fiddler.
 Born into a musical family in Salem, Oregon, Johnson grew up on a farm in western Nebraska.
 Although he was fascinated with fiddling, his father and mother had other ideas, and at age 10 he began study on violin with a German violinist in a nearby town.

 Johnson enrolled as a music major at Walla Walla College, now University, in 1941, where he studied until he was drafted into the army.
 Following his discharge two years later, he completed a B.A. in violin at Lewis and Clark College in Portland, Oregon, and an M.Mus. in music education at Columbia University.
-While at CU, he played in the Riverside Symphony, CU's professional orchestra.
+While at CU, he played in the Riverside Symphony, the CU\'s professional orchestra associated with Columbia.
 He was teaching at Broadview Academy in Illinois when he was offered a teaching position at WWC in 1951.

 His first college orchestra program featured a 30-member group and attracted a record-breaking crowd.
 In addition to conducting the orchestra that first year, he also taught classes and 25 lessons at the college, directed the academy and grade school instrumental program, participated in the Walla Walla Symphony Orchestra, and presided over a music festival.
 He later talked about that experience:

 I remember feeling totally exhausted at the end of that year.
 I stood for long periods of time since there were so many groups to conduct.
 I had 17 rehearsals each week.
-My assignment that first summer was to paint [a typical assignment for teachers in the summers at that time in Adventist education].
-After that year I tuned pianos in the summer instead.
+My assignment that first summer was to paint [a typical assignment for teachers in the summers at that time in Adventist education!].
+After that first summer I tuned pianos in the instead.
 I also tuned them during the school year, in addition to my teaching.

 Johnson left WWC in 1955 to teach in the Seattle area.
 In 1958 he accepted a position at Union College, where he conducted the orchestra, taught music in the lower grades, and played in the Lincoln Symphony for the next eighteen years.
 While at UC, he began to have problems with his vision that made it difficult for him to teach.
-Subsequently, he returned to College Place, Washington, in 1982, where he quickly developed a thriving piano tuning business and served as WWC's official piano tuner.
-A sought-after tuner, he still continues to work occasionally on pianos.
+Subsequently, he returned to College Place, Washington, in 1982, where he quickly developed a thriving piano tuning business and served as WWC\'s official piano tuner at WWC.
+A sought-after tuner, he still continued to work on pianos until 20.

 Sources: Interviews, 7 January 1991 and 2004; Articles in the Walla Walla College school paper, The Collegian, during his time as teacher at the college, 1951-1955; Personal Knowledge.